doc-ai/tensorio-ios/README.md

 ```

-In addition to the model's metadata, such as name, identifier, and version, all of which are required, the json file also includes three important entries, each of which is required as well:
+In addition to the model's metadata, such as name, identifier, version, etc, all of which are required, the json file also includes three important entries, each of which is required as well:

 1. The *model* field is a dictionary that contains information about the model itself
 2. The *inputs* field is an array of dictionaries that describe the model's input layers